LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/bootstrap.rst

 .. youtube::
    :video_id: w-f3NYHHe9Q

-..
-TODO: make the static resources branch?

 .. admonition:: Note

-   The starter code for this video is found at the `staticresources branch <https://github.com/LaunchCodeEducation/coding-events/tree/staticresources>`__. of the ``coding-events-demo`` repo.
+   The starter code for this video is found at the `static-resources branch <https://github.com/LaunchCodeEducation/coding-events/tree/staticresources>`__. of the ``coding-events-demo`` repo.
    The final code presented in this video is found on the `add-bootstrap branch <https://github.com/LaunchCodeEducation/coding-events/tree/add-bootstrap>`__.
 As always, code along to the videos on your own ``coding-events`` project.